digideskio/api-site/firstapp/source/getting_started.rst

         openstack.compute.v2.keypair.Keypair(attrs={u'public_key': u'ssh-rsa ABAAABAQCyyzkyaPf.....', u'name': u'demokey', u'fingerprint': aa:bb:cc:... '}, loaded=True)

 * Network access.
-By default, OpenStack filters all traffic.
-You must create a security group and apply it to your instance.
-The security group allows HTTP and SSH access.
-We will go into more detail in :doc:`/introduction`.
+DreamCompute has a default security group that will work for our purposes.
+If you want, you can create another security group by following along below.
+This security group allows HTTP and SSH access.
+We'll go into more detail in :doc:`/introduction`.

 .. only:: fog